arsemag/CS4700_Project2/README.md

 stor_command(socks, file_sor, file_dest):
 This function uploads a file to the FTP server by sending the STOR command.
-It uses the passive connection to transfer the file in chunks.
+It uses the data channel to transfer the file in chunks.
+This is when we get a file from our local machine and store it onto the server

 retr_command(socks, file_source, file_dest): This function downloads a file from the FTP server using the RETR command.
-It receives the file data through the passive connection and saves it locally.
+It receives the file data through the data channel and saves it locally.

 quit_command(socks): This function sends the QUIT command to the server to gracefully close the connection.

+Testing:
+I uploaded files and created directories on the server to ensure proper storing and retrieving files.
+Personally the difficulties I encountered were the STOR and RETR commands because my inputs were to poorly labeled so there were times when I was not storing properly therefore, the RETR command would not work.
+Also for testing I add some print statements to ensure that the outputs and inputs were what I was expecting.